-- 1 & 3: in the written thesis - 2: in the artefacts designed and produced throughout the project - 4: in the process and management of the project, documented in the written thesis: in publications and strategic communication via diverse and appropriate channels, for example, web, social media, print media, events and other media.
-In the presentations (mid-term and, above all, in the final exam).
+1 & 3: in the written thesis

+2: in the artifacts designed and produced throughout the project

+4: in the process and management of the project, documented in the written thesis: in publications and strategic communication via diverse and appropriate channels, for example, web, social media, print media, events and other media.
+In the presentations (mid-term and, above all, in the final exam) 5: in the documentation and presentation.